*

 15th 'Redan' on the West Links, North Berwick © Digitalsport UK

 In December 1905, Jack White sailed the Atlantic from Liverpool on the steamer S.S.
 Carmania with Ben Nicholls (New York G.C), Alex Herd (Huddersfield) and Rowland Jones (Wimbledon Park).
 They arrived in New York on 8th January 1906 and took a special train journey to Mexico.
-The event was won by Willie Smith with Willie Anderson second and Alex Herd third.
-In February 1906, when the group returned to the USA a number of the British pro's stayed over to play Pinehurst and Palm Beach while Willie Anderson sailed with Jack White back to Scotland.
+The event was played over the San Pedro de los Pinos links in the suburbs of the city of Mexico and was won by Willie Smith with Willie Anderson second and Alex Herd third.
+In February 1906, when the group returned to the USA a number of the British pro's stayed over to play Pinehurst and Palm Beach.
+Jack White was not well enough to play in any of the matches in Mexico City and was accompanied back to Scotland by Willie Anderson.

-Jack White was the nephew of Ben Sayers and Davie Grant, and his brother-in-law, Wilfred Thomson was professional at the Hermitage County Club in Virginia.
-Walter Travis, the first overseas golfer to win the British Amateur Championship in 1904, co-authored a book with Jack on ' the game within a game' called The Art of Putting.
+Walter Travis, the first overseas golfer to win the British Amateur Championship in 1904, co-authored a book with Jack on ' The game within a game' called The Art of Putting.
 Australian born Walter Travis won the British title using a centre-shafted putter, which was subsequently banned for many years.
 He also won the U.S. Amateur Championship three times, and was a contemporary of Dorothy Campbell from North Berwick.

 " At the 1909 International Golf Exhibition at Deal,